jkerr321/jen-johnson/content/posts/returning-from-maternity.md

 Andrew laments the end of his two weeks off looking after the baby.
 I hear him in the next room getting her up from her nap on Friday afternoon: ‘Right Alex, it's 2.30pm now, that means we've got just 3 hours left to sit in the park and get drunk’”

-_**June 22nd**, week 4 back at work, this week my parents are looking after Alex in our flat, while Andrew and I both work from our bedroom.
-This is the week that..._
+_**June 22nd, week 4 back at work, this week my parents are looking after Alex in our flat, while Andrew and I both work from our bedroom.
+This is the week that...**_

 Mum and dad come to look after Alex.
 Half an hour after they arrive I hear mum shout "Jesus David!" momentarily followed by hysterics from Alex.
 I leave them to it and decide it's better not to ask